 Each set takes two minutes of work and one minute of rest before moving to the next set.
 This workout uses quick and steady movements to build strength and fitness performance.

-For the simplest HIIT Workout to boost your exercise performance, try this 5:1 bodyweight series for just under a half hour of training.
+For a simple, but tough HIIT workout, try this 5:1 bodyweight series for just under a half hour of training.

 - Start with Burpees